skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/09_recruiting.md

 ## Nurture your reputation

 Building a reputation as an organization committed to digital talent takes time.
-To attract the best talent, make recruiting an ongoing activity &mdash; not just one that you engage in when you have a job opening.
+To attract the best talent, make recruiting an ongoing activity — not just one that you engage in when you have a job opening.
 Here are some basic things you can be doing all the time to build your reputation.

 **Maintain an online presence.** Talk about the work you do.
 You can do this through: